Cray Plaza: Design

 The location and form of the architectural elements was the subject of negotiation between the developer, the city and Lowertown Corporation.
 In addition, the financial partnerships involved in the project had to be expressed architecturally so that ownership of the complex space could be divided by multiple tenants.

-The six-story base along the street front was needed to maintain the cornice of the surrounding six-story buildings was dictated by historic and design considerations.
-The decision to fill out the block to the maximum met economic goals.
+The six-story base along the street front was needed to maintain the cornice of the surrounding six-story buildings and was dictated by both historic and design considerations.
+The decision to fill out the block to its fullest extent met economic goals.
 The housing, proposed as one corner tower cascading to the base, was instead split between two towers.
 The taller one, the Jackson Tower, falls just under Federal Aviation Administration limits at 452 ft.
 The lower one, the Sibley Tower, is located 60 ft back of the Mears Park facade.

 The atrium beginning at the building line, became instead a gabled roof extruded beyond the building facade and stepping back to its seven-story peak.
 The developer wanted it to be 120 ft wide but it was narrowed to 90 feet.
 The skyway linking Galtier Plaza and the Farm Credit Bank toward downtown was proposed as a "festive" design with gabled peaks, much glass, and cream and red aluminum trim to match Galtier's.
 Lowertown's Weiming Lu and the city planning staff stood fast for the standard Vierendeel truss and bronze aluminum.
 Galtier Plaza opened in 1986.